pamlesleylu/pamlesleylu.github.io/_drafts/chatops-in-github.md

 noone has to do something and tell someone else that they did it no communication required between people and you can see the flow

+hubot
+works really well json api
+everyone sees the build steps by hubot in campfire (a chatroom)

+ChatOps
+building tools that make it easier to operate infrastructure via hubot or terminal place tools directly in the middlew of conversation, everyone is pairing all of the time teaching by doing is awesome - side effect of putting everything in hubot - make all things visible

 source:
 [ChatOps in GitHub](https://www.youtube.com/watch?v=NST3u-GjjFw)